Skip to main content

 3. Competency in another language other than English through the second semester

 We recommend that the languages used to satisfy parts (2) and (3) be from different language families (e.g., an Indo-European and a non-Indo-European language, or two different families within Indo-European), but this is not required.
-Please see the list of languages offered at UGA for more information about language families and potential languages to study.
+The requirement in (3) will be waived for students who complete LING 4880/6880 Introduction to Language Documentation and Field Methods, LING courses on a historical IE language (LING 4060, 4195, 4610, 4620, 4900, 4903, 4904, 4905) or LING 4920 or 4930 Less-Taught Languages I, II.
+For more information, please contact the Undergraduate Coordinator.
+Please see Languages at UGA for more information about languages offered, study abroad opportunities, and more.

 University and Franklin College Degree Requirements